-The TCEQ completed an assessment of your source water and results indicate that some of your sources are susceptible to certain contaminants.
-The sampling requirements for your water system are based on this susceptibility and previous sample data.
-Any detections of these contaminants may be found in this Consumer Confidence Report.
-For more information on source water assessments and protection efforts at our system, contact Larry Wintters.
+TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
+The sampling requirements for your water system is based on this susceptibility and previous sample data.
+Any detections of these contaminants will be found in this Consumer Confidence Report.
+For more information on source water assessments and protection efforts at our system contact Larry Wintters at (903)526-5243.